LM-UGent/GenDisCal/README.md

     GenDisCal --filelist manyfiles.list --histogram
     GenDisCal --filelist manyfiles.list --histogram <bin width>

 You may want to limit the output to a specific range of values.
-The `--under` and `--above` can be used for this purpose
+The `--below` and `--above` can be used for this purpose

-    GenDisCal --filelist manyfiles.list --above 0.20 --under 0.40
+    GenDisCal --filelist manyfiles.list --above 0.20 --below 0.40

 It is possible to perform one-against-all comparisons using the `--search` option.
 If this option is absent, GenDisCal will perform all-against-all comparions, and if it is present but